arnodenhond/ImageShortcut/README.md

 * v10 ~ v11 : 2016-07-05 ~ 2017-08-27 Video Shortcuts, Shortcut Title

 * v2 ~ v9 : 2011-08-17 ~ 2013-02-04 [Google Code](https://code.google.com/archive/p/image-shortcut/)

----

-# Privacy policy

-This software does not collect, store, share, or use any personal or sensitive user data.

----

-# Permissions

-Receive boot completed - Remove unused images that no longer have shortcuts